nl3769/CCA_DL_TOOLS/README.md

 # caroDeepSeg

 *caroDeepSeg* is a patch-based approach to segment the intima-media complexe in the far of the common carotid artery. *caroDeepSeg/* contains codes for the following application:
-* generate database for training
+* Generate database for training.
-* split patient for generating training/validation/testing subset
+* Split patient for generating training/validation/testing subset.
-* training
+* Training.
-* evaluation
+* Evaluation.

 As before, the code can be run locally and remotly on the cluster.
 Only locally part will be described, refer to the document for the cluster and/or just look at *caroDeepSeg/run_cluster*.